Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Introduction

 In order to account for surrounding neighborhood context, we incorporate available data on the economic, demographic and land use characteristics of Philadelphia neighborhoods into our analyses.
 We also incorporate additional ``Broken Windows" features \citep{WilKel03} of these neighborhoods based on available litter, code violation and 311 request data from the City of Philadelphia.
 In Section~\ref{eda}, we will see substantial differences on many of these neighborhood characteristics between areas around public schools versus areas without public schools.

-We will employ two statistical techniques, regression modeling and propensity score matching, to estimate the association between crime and public school locations while controlling for surrounding demographic, economic and built environment factors.
+We will employ two statistical techniques, regression modeling and propensity score matching, to estimate the association between crime and public school locations while controlling for surrounding demographic, economic and land use measures.
 We will fit a set of regression models to estimate the partial effects of proximity to different levels of public schools on crime while controlling for other neighborhood factors by including them in our regression models.
-In addition to our primary set of fixed effect regression models, we will also explore a random effects regression model that directly models the heterogeneity in crime levels across different neighborhoods in Philadelphia.

 In an alternative approach, we also address the systematic differences in surrounding neighborhood context by a careful matching of individual neighborhoods that contain a public school to individual neighborhoods that do not contain a public school but have highly similar surrounding neighborhood context.
 Specifically, we will use propensity score matching \citep{RosRub83} to create matched pairs of neighborhoods where each pair of consists of a neighborhood with a public school and a neighborhood without a public school.
 The matching is based on our collected demographic, economic, land use, and disorder measures so that our within-pair comparisons of crime are balanced in terms of all these aspects of surrounding neighborhood context.